-- 1.1 This paper and attached presentation provide an update on Accessibility on the Rail and Underground network.
-It sets out how Step-Free Access (SFA) and station capacity upgrade schemes are working in partnership with the Station Improvement Programme and Crossrail to optimise step-free journeys for passengers and how the proposed new 'affordable' SFA programme is being developed. - 1.2 A paper is included on Part 2 of the agenda, which contains exempt supplemental information.
+- 1.1 This paper and attached presentation provide an update on accessibility on the Rail and Underground (R&U) network.
+It sets out how Step-Free Access (SFA) and station capacity upgrade schemes are working in partnership with the Station Improvement Programme and Crossrail to optimise step-free journeys for passengers and how the proposed new partnership SFA programme is being developed. - 1.2 A paper is included on Part 2 of the agenda, which contains exempt supplemental information.
 The information is exempt by virtue of paragraph 3 of Schedule 12a of the Local Government Act 1972 in that it contains information relating to the business affairs of TfL.
-Any discussion of that information must take place after the press and public have been excluded from this meeting.
+Any discussion of that information must take place after the press and public have been excluded from this meeting. - 1.3 This paper and presentation have been presented to the Rail and Underground Panel at its meeting on 12 February 2015.